treweathers/Java_Developer/README.md

-# COURSE 1: Java Programming for Beginners
+<h1 align='center'> Java Programming for Beginners </h1>

+# Course 1: Getting Started with Java

 In Java, we use statements to perform actions, and each statement ends with a semicolon `(;)`.
 Java employs curly braces `({ })` to define a block of code.

 Look at this simple Java syntax example:

-## Java Basics: Syntax, Comments, Semicolons, and Your First Program
+## Lesson 1: Java Basics: Syntax, Comments, Semicolons, and Your First Program

 ### 1. Java Syntax Basics